Aspose/releases.aspose.com/content/en/email/net/release-notes/2025/aspose-email-for-net-25-4-release-notes.md

 ## Important Notice

-Starting from Aspose.Email for .NET 25.6, support for .NET Framework 2.0 and .NET Framework 3.5 will be discontinued.
+**Starting from Aspose.Email for .NET 25.6, support for .NET Framework 2.0 will be discontinued.**

-Developers using these legacy frameworks are strongly encouraged to plan migration to newer versions of .NET (such as .NET Framework 4.5+, .NET Core, or .NET 5/6/7/8) to continue receiving updates, new features, and technical support.
+Developers using this legacy framework are strongly encouraged to plan migration to newer versions of .NET (such as .NET Framework 4.5+, .NET Core, or .NET 6/8) to continue receiving updates, new features, and technical support.

 > **Important:**
-> After support is discontinued, Aspose.Email for .NET will no longer guarantee compatibility or fixes for .NET 2.0 and .NET 3.5 applications.
+> After support is discontinued, Aspose.Email for .NET will no longer guarantee compatibility or fixes compatible for .NET Framework 2.0.

 ## **All Changes**